dshandel/cna_paper/README.md

 # Description

-This repository contains all code to reproduce the figures and statistics from the paper: **CNA_paper**
+This repository contains all code to reproduce the figures and statistics from the paper: **CNA_paper**, which is structured in https://dshandel.github.io/cna_paper/

-All code and figures are put together in the online book https://dshandel.github.io/cna_paper/

 # Inventory
-The chapters in the book loosely follow the order in which the results are presentend in the paper.
+The chapters in the book loosely follow the order in which the results are presented in the paper.

 1. Clinical data and dose-response correlation
   - 1a.
 Clinical data